beetbox/confuse/docs/index.rst

   any other source (e.g., command-line options) is relative to the working directory.
 * ``as_choice(choices)``: Check that a value is one of the provided choices.
-The argument should be a list of possible values.
+The argument should be a sequence of possible values.
+If the sequence is a ``dict``, then this method returns the associated value instead of the key.
 * ``as_number()``: Raise an exception unless the value is of a numeric type.
 * ``as_pairs()``: Get a collection as a list of pairs.
 The collection